Priyansh7999/Student-Attendance-System/README.md

   - **Student Management Panel**

 #### **Data Management Panel**
-- Add new users and students.
+- Add new users (usename name and password)
+- Add new student (name,batch,roll number,year,and 3 photos to save it in training folder)
 - Update existing user and student information.
 - Encode faces and store them in the database for recognition.